uta666XYZ/LastEpochBuilding/README.md

 # Path of Building For Last Epoch

 This is a fork of Path Of Building adapted to work for the game **Last Epoch**.
 The following features are supported (or partially):
-* Passive tree: stats are displayed but most of them have no effect (or not the intended one)
+* Passive tree
-* Character import: for offline character
+* Character import: for offline character and from LE tools build planner
+* Most stats and mods/affixes are not working correctly (either not recognized or not applied correctly)
-* Items: Imported from character import (not all stats have effect)
+* Items: Imported from character import and can be crafted / modified
-* Unique items (not all stats have effect)
+* Unique items
 * Basic support for following stat calculation: health, mana, armor, attributes
 * Skills: Can select up to 5 skills which allows to spend points in the associated skill trees